The Grief I Deserved

 But I’m all the better for it now.

-You lose your sense of balance.
+You lose your whole sense of balance for a while.

 Molly’s death hit me like a truck.